swerce/asm-community/README.md

 # asm-community
 building a community of low level programmer those who love assembly and c (low level languages) to help each other just like github.

+## These programs cover a wide range of concepts and algorithms in assembly language, and you can learn a lot from them by studying their code and understanding how they work.

 here's the code for the first program: